howerj/web.anapnea/txt/startrek.md

 the big budget ones, will even be remembered in the years to come.

 #### Photography

+While professional photography is expensive and involves time and skill, they are the ones that are ultimately in control of who gets the digital copies initially.
+Currently you are prevented from making reproductions I believe, if copyright laws did not exist you could *legally* make those reproductions, they would still control the initial distribution which is usually to the person who commissioned the photographer, the field would be largely be left untouched to my knowledge.

 #### Journalism

+Journalism, that is traditional journalism, is radically changing as it is, it is however about the *news* and producing new content from it.
+It is competitive as it is, the first to break a story the winner for those short days - hours even - when it is still relevant.
+Copyright and lack of it should not change the business too much, other factors are far more important to its future now such as the rise of more informal and online journalism.

 #### Scientific Journals

+A major issue for many people is free access to tax-payer funded research, which I agree with.
+Putting papers behind a pay wall serves no purpose but to allow ignorance where non is needed, worse is that the people who seek out this knowledge do not want that continued ignorance but it is thrust upon them.
+I could write up about alternatives, how the publishers are *largely* not needed but that has been done before, it is an easy target, instead scientists *are* taking actions already.
+It is not something that needs to be covered.

+#### Video games

+Much like the film industry this is an industry that could be heavily affected.
+They rely on big budgets for all the development that goes into them, although there is a bustling indie game development movement.
+I believe video games are a case where minimal DRM can be successful, just make it easier for the common man to buy rather than copy and you win, media however is incredibly easy to copy and to change formats but if a game is built for a console you cannot just copy it over and play it on the computer.
+Multiplayer functionality adds another dimension of control for those companies.

+I do not like DRM, I do not like having to have accounts to play games, but so long as it does not affect my general computing experience I have no problem with it.
+I still would not afford legal protection for game developers small or large just as I would not the other fields.

 #### Programming, engineering, technical fields.

 I am definitely not calling for all programming works to become open source,